Canop/broot/website/docs/documentation/usage.md

 <a name=cmd></a>
 ## the `--cmd` launch argument

 This argument lets you pass commands to broot.
-Those commands are executed exactly like any command you would type yourself in the application, a space meaning broot must wait for the end of execution.
+Those commands are executed exactly like any command you would type yourself in the application.

+Commands must be separated.
+The default separator is the semicolon (`;`) but another separator may be provided using the `BROOT_CMD_SEPARATOR` environment variable (the separator may be several characters long if needed).

+Broot waits for the end of execution of every command.

 For example if you launch

     br --cmd cow /

-Then broot is launched in the / directory and there's simply a filter typed for you.
+Then broot is launched in the `/` directory and there's simply a filter typed for you.

 If you do